By Guest Contributor: Jenny Lee

 I am doing this work as I grapple with these questions, as I attempt to desegregate love and hate, as I seek to deracialize the notions of good and bad, and to detach these notions from my family.
 It is a messy, messy process that is cyclical, and emotional, and exhausting, and painful in different ways every day.
 I find myself in quarantine, reflective and increasingly aware: I am holding these pieces together, rather than in isolation, and I am isolating certain notions, rather than holding them together.
 Quarantined in the midst of a global pandemic, I am isolating and reuniting in connection, in movement, and in healing.

-Jenny is a 1.5 generation Korean American high school junior at Lakeside School in Seattle, who is continuously learning, thinking, growing, challenging, and healing.
+Jenny is a 1.5 generation Korean American high school junior, who is continuously learning, thinking, growing, challenging, and healing.
 As she navigates her personal journey in understanding her social identity through the lens of critical race theory, she seeks to carry her newfound interest in activism work into pursuing Ethnic Studies in higher education.

 Learn more about Reappropriate’s guest writing program and submit your work here.